Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31A-windows-booting.md

 **Test description**

-This test verifies that Windows 10 OS could be installed on the Device Under Test and works properly.
+This test aims to verify that Windows 11 OS could be installed on the Device Under Test and works properly.

 **Test configuration data**